How To Shoot Splash Photography By Yourself

 What Is Image Compositing?

-Editing is an important piece of the puzzle when shooting splashes.
-Splash photography involves combining several shots together to create one final image.
+Editing is a very important piece of the puzzle in splash photography, because it involves combining multiple shots together to create one final image.
 This editing technique is called compositing.

-Once you have a clean shot of the glass and a few different splash shots you like, you’ll be ready to start compositing your images!
-I am using two splash shots and will demonstrate how to composite the images together to create the final images.
+Once you have a clean shot of the glass and a different splash shots that you like, you’ll be ready to start compositing your images!
+I am using one clean shot and one splash shot and I’ll show you how to composite the two images together to create the final image.

-1. Open the clean image and splash images in Photoshop.
-Label your layers and be sure the CLEAN image is on top.
+1. Open the clean image and splash image in Photoshop.
+Label your layers accordingly and be sure the CLEAN image is on top.

-2. Duplicate all three layers and store three in a Group Folder called Originals.
-This way, you have the originals saved in case you need to go back to them later.
+2. Create duplicates of each layer and store them in a group folder called Originals.
+It’s good to keep the original images in case you need to go back to them later.

 3. Create a layer mask on the Clean Image layer, by selecting the white square with a hole at the bottom of the layer panel.